strapi/strapi-sdk-javascript/README.md

 const strapi = new Strapi('http://localhost:1337');

 (async () => {
+  // Local authentication
   await strapi.login('username_or_email', 's3cr3t');

+  // Or within provider
+  window.location = strapi.getProviderAuthenticationUrl('facebook')
+  // ...
+  // Once authorized, Facebook redirects the user to your app with an access token in the URL.
+  // Complete the authentication: (The SDK will handle the access token for you) await strapi.authenticateProvider('facebook')

-  const posts = await strapi.getEntries('post');
+  // You can now fetch private APIs const posts = await strapi.getEntries('post');
   console.log(`Posts count: ${posts.length}`);
 })();